On Types of Elliptic Pseudoprimes: Preliminaries

 \subsection{Elliptic Curves}

 We introduce some elementary features of elliptic curves which are relevant to the topics presented in this paper.
-We refer the reader to \cite{Silverman} and \cite{W1} for more detailed explanations on elliptic curves.

-Let $k$ be a field and let $\overline{k}$ be its algebraic closure.
-An elliptic curve $E$ over $k$ is a non-singular algebraic curve defined by a minimal Weierstrass equation
+We refer the reader to \cite{Silverman} and \cite{W1} for detailed introduction to elliptic curves.
+Let $k$ be a field and let $\overline{k}$ denote its algebraic closure.
+An \emph{elliptic curve} $E$ over a field $k$ is a non-singular {\footnote{ An algebraic curve is said to be non-singular if there is not point on the curve at which all partial derivatives vanish.}} curve with an affine equation of the form